Yara-Rules/yara-endpoint/README.md

 ## Installation
 There is no need to install anything from Yara-Enpoint side as long as you meet the requirements.

+**REMEMBER**
+This project is under heavy development and a lot of things can change before releasing a final o stable version.

 ## Contributing
 There are several ways to contribute to this project, the easy one will be by summting issues, but you can also do a pull request.